-We estimate that our portion of the total expenses of this offering will be approximately \$535,000, which consist of approximately \$35,000 for filing and listing fees and approximately \$500,000 for accounting and legal fees and expenses.
+We estimate that our portion of the total expenses of this offering will be approximately \$, which consist of approximately \$ for filing and listing fees and approximately \$ for accounting and legal fees and expenses.

-JPMorgan Chase Bank, an affiliate of J.P.
-Morgan Securities Inc., is the Administrative Agent and Collateral Agent, Morgan Stanley Senior Funding, Inc., an affiliate of Morgan Stanley & Co.
-Incorporated, is the Syndicate Agent, and
+J.P.
+Morgan Chase Bank, an affiliate of J.P.
+Morgan Securities Inc., is the Administrative Agent and Collateral Agent and a lender under our senior credit facilities.